cloudui/blogstack/content/post/2026-05-18-flashattn-cutlass/index.md

 ![Tiled MMA layout.
 Each solid color is one of four warps.
 If we had more rows/cols, the color pattern would repeat.
 The tiled layout for fragment B is pretty much the same as for fragment C, only with a size difference.
 Each 16x16 B-tile is composed of two fragments that are 1 N-tile adjacent for shape (K, N).
 Note that B is transposed in this visualization.](tiled_mma.png)

-We chose 128 threads (4 warps) because each SM has 4 resident tensor cores--a sensible choice to maximize MMA throughput.
+We chose 128 threads (4 warps) because each SM has 4 resident tensor cores -- a sensible choice to maximize MMA throughput.
 For the layout, we tile across the M-dimension (taking a slice from the left column of Q) and move across the K dimension.
 Each tile is `kNWarps` stacked on top of each other; for a 16x8x16 MMA atom, our tile shape becomes $(M, N, K) = (16\cdot\text{kNWarps}, 16, 16)$.

 We flagged this M-tiling design choice in the [Basic Structure section](#basic-structure).
 The `Layout<Shape<Int<kNWarps>, _1, _1>>` puts all the warps along M with `_1` along N and K, which means **every warp owns whole rows of the output, never a horizontal slice of one**.
 When we compute the per-row max and per-row sum during softmax, the values to be reduced live in registers within a single warp, so the reduction is a `__shfl_xor_sync()` away — no SMEM staging, no thread-block sync.
 If we had tiled warps along N instead, that same reduction would have to cross warps and we'd be staging through SMEM with `__syncthreads()` on every iteration, crushing our performance.
 This staging was a forced sticking point on original FlashAttention-1.